 BMW Championship results in $30 million impact

 With attendance topping 140,000, the BMW Championship at Crooked Stick in September had a $30-million economic impact for the region.
 Hamilton County hotel occupancy was up 18.7 percent for the week, and revenue was up 42.4 percent compared to the same time in 2011.
-The tournament's final day leaderboard was considered one of the best in history of the tournament.
-Rory McIlroy won, beating out Lee Westwood, Phil Mickelson and Tiger Woods.
+The tournament's final day leaderboard was considered one of the best in the history of the tournament.
+Rory McIlroy won, beating out Lee Westwood, Phil Mickelson, and Tiger Woods.
 The real winners were Crooked Stick and Hamilton County businesses.

 " The Indiana golf community has shown it will support a major sporting event, and we'd certainly be interested in coming back in the future," Vince Pellegrino, the Western Golf Association's vice president of tournaments said during a news interview.

 The last time Crooked Stick hosted the PGA Tour was 21 years ago, but based on attendance and reaction from players and organizers, it may not take another two decades before the tour stops in Carmel again.